akashjnvlko/unified-computing-interface/README.md

 ### Configuration

-1. Open the script file `distributed_computation.py` in a text editor.
+1. Open the script file `uci.py` in a text editor.
 2. Modify the `users`, `pwds`, and `hosts` lists to include the details of your systems.
+Each entry in the lists corresponds to a system in the cluster.
 3. Save the changes.

 ---